 The National Australian Peacekeeping Memorial is located on Anzac Parade, Canberra.
-It was dedicated by His Excellency General Sir Peter Cosgrove, AK, MC, the Governor-General of Australia and Lady Cosgrove on the 70th Anniversary of Australian Peacekeeping on 14th September 2017.
+It was dedicated by His Excellency General (ret’d) The Honourable Sir Peter Cosgrove, AK, MC, and his wife Lynne on the 70th Anniversary of Australian Peacekeeping on 14th September 2017.
 The Memorial is a living memorial that commemorates the service of all Australian peacekeepers- past, present and into the future..

 The Memorial is comprised of three main elements which together physically represent the roles of Australian Peacekeepers – military, police, and civilians – in the service of international peace and security.

 The first element is the two black polished masonry Monoliths symbolizing the “opposing forces of conflict” while the passageway of golden light between them created by the backlit onyx stone represents the “light of hope for the future” through peace and security brought about by peacekeepers.

 Through the passageway of light is the second element, the Cobblestone Courtyard, a peaceful gathering space for personal reflection and ceremonial purposes.
 On the courtyard surface are bronze plaques inscribed with words describing the personal traits of Australian Peacekeepers progressing to the values, actions, activities and finally the objectives of international peacekeeping as the plaques advance across the courtyard in parallel with the path of travel from front to rear.